davidcphoto/zPic/README.md

 - zPic - Generate Symnames: Generates a SYSNAMES declaration to use in JCL as variables.

 - zPic - Generate Job to convert a Flat File to CSV File: A Job Control Language document to convert a Flat File with the definition of selected fields to a CSV file.
-The generated JCL is showned in a editor.
+The generated JCL is showed in a editor.

 - zPic - Generate Job to convert a CSV file to Flat File: A Job Control Language document to convert a CSV File to a Flat File with the definition of selected fields.
-The generated JCL is showned in a editor.
+The generated JCL is showed in a editor.

 ## Known Issues